Background

 Application Process

-1. Submit a Letter of Intent (LOI) via the submission portal by the due date
+- Submit a Letter of Intent (LOI by answering the preliminary questions in the submission portal by the due date

 Yes.
 Work with your Institutional grants or sponsored projects office to ensure compliance with submission guidelines.